AMSC22-23/Eikonal-Cuda-Cesaroni-Tonarelli-Trabacchin/README.md

 ```bash
 $ ./triangulated ../test/meshes/input_meshes/cube-5.vtk 4 output-cube5
 ```
-will execute the algorithm on the a cubic test model and will save the output into the file `output-cube5`.
+will execute the algorithm on a cubic test model and will save the output into the file `output-cube5`.

 ## Results
 Performance analysis and results can be found in the documentation.